CloudCannon/staticshape/docs/content/docs/collection-configuration.md

 The above example says every HTML within the root directory is to be considered part of the `pages` collection.

 Each file in a collection will only be compared to each other.
 This means that if a page does not significantly match the other pages, you should create another collection.
 In the next example a `policies` collection is added.
-The policies HTML files are all within the folder `policies` which can be specified using the `subPath` attribute.
+The policies HTML files are all within the folder `policies`, which can be specified using the `subPath` attribute.
 The `subPath` attribute defaults to the root directory and should be unique across the collections.
 In this example, `policies` has a more specific `subPath` than the  `pages` collection.
 A collection should not process files which are referenced with more specificity to prevent double processing.

 ```json
 {